Reference workbook control values in SQL statements

 Syntax

-To reference the end date of the range, reference end
+To reference the end value of a date range control, use the following syntax:

 WHERE